randymarsh77/hunky/PROJECT_SUMMARY.md

-# Git Stream - Project Summary
+# Hunky - Project Summary

 ## What We Built

-Git Stream is a fully functional Terminal User Interface (TUI) application written in Rust using the ratatui framework.
+Hunky is a fully functional Terminal User Interface (TUI) application written in Rust using the ratatui framework.
 It provides real-time monitoring of git repository changes, perfect for observing AI coding agents or any automated code modification process.

 ## Core Features Implemented